Stu Thomas

 In 2020, during concurrent lockdowns Stu was invited by Shane O'Mara (musician) to contribute bass, online, to a new recording project which became a full-blown band called The Silversound, once the members finally met.
 The other members being Andrew Tanner and Leroy Cope, from Sand Pebbles.
-Two singles, "Shaker" and "Wolf" appeared early 2023, with the self-titled album released on Mar 28th.
+Two singles, "Shaker" and "Wolf" appeared early 2023, with the self-titled album released Mar 28th on Cheersquad Records.